hrithikthakur/snapfix/landing/docs/FEATURES.md

 - ⌨️ **Customizable Shortcuts** - Change the keyboard shortcut to whatever works best for your workflow.

-- 🚀 **Start at Login** - Option to automatically start SnapFix when you log in to your Mac.
+- 🚀 **Start at Login** - Option to automatically start flickfix when you log in to your Mac.

 ### Compatibility & Reliability